Spacious 3-Room Design Apartment in Pankow

 If you are looking for a furnished apartment in Prenzlauer Berg, you will be surprised by the large offer of small apartments, especially 1-2 room apartments.
 No other part of the city offers such a wide range of small apartments.
 After the fall of communism, several small flats were often combined, so there are also larger flats on offer, as well as flats in new buildings.
 This also applies to temporary housing.
 All houses have been renovated.
 Many also have an elevator, especially apartments in the front building.

-The prices of most of the furnished apartments are slightly above average.
+The prices of most furnished apartments are slightly above average.
 But there are many cheaper apartments on the market.
 Apartments in the north and east of Prenzlauer Berg are cheaper than apartments around Kollwitzplatz.

 Where to Live in Prenzlauer Berg